Catastrophic Plate Tectonics: A Biblical Flood Model

 From biostratigraphy to the fit of the continents, there is plenty of evidence that the world’s land masses once held an entirely different configuration from their modern placement.
 However, present-day rates show that the movement is incredibly slow—at the speed of only centimeters per year!
 This has led conventional geologists to conclude that plate tectonics is a slow process that has been occurring over millions of years throughout earth history.
 How, then, does a creationist deal with the data?

-CPT functions very similarly to the modern theory of plate tectonics; the major distinction between the two is the time involved.
+CPT functions very similarly to the modern theory of plate tectonics.
+The major distinction between the two is the time involved.
 The latter maintains that crustal movement is a slow process that occurred over the vast expanse of earth history; that is, billions of years.
 CPT, while it does agree with a lot of the physical mechanisms of the modern theory, suggests that plate movement occurred very rapidly for the duration of the Flood.

 By Medium69, svg and colors Bibar – https://commons.wikimedia.org/wiki/File:Oceanic-oceanic_convergence_fr.svg, CC0, https://commons.wikimedia.org/w/index.php?curid=76236196

 According to CPT, the pre-Flood world likely looked something like Rodinia (though there is some debate, see Clarey’s model for example)—which was roughly a single supercontinent.
 Some catastrophic event—divine or natural—caused the dense, heavier ocean crust to start sinking rapidly under the continents via subduction.
-This rapid (sometimes called runaway) subduction occurred at rates as quick as meters per second as the pre-Flood ocean crust was entirely replaced.
+This rapid (sometimes called runaway) subduction occurred at rates as quick as meters per second while the pre-Flood ocean crust was entirely replaced.
 While this was happening, the supercontinent broke apart and likely re-converged to form Pangea underwater.
 As the Flood came toward an end, the continents were arranged similarly to their modern placement.
 Then, over the next millennia, the movement continued to slow down to today’s rates.

 5 2 votes